Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 -----------------
  * using the email as the primary key instead of an ID as the university uses that to identify users.

- * usnig the acaemic year in both modules and module_preferences:
+ * using the acaemic year in both modules and module_preferences:
     modules: might be differnt from year to another
     module_prefernces: nead to know each preference belongs to which year